The Art of Characterization

 “I found Michael Corleone’s behavior in Godfather 3 completely inconsistent and out-of-character with how he was in the first two Godfather movies.”

 This last thing isn’t meant to suggest that writers should present characters with only one or two facets, or with only one or two characteristics or passions.
 It’s only meant to say that the writer must unify all facets that the writer does assign to each of her major characters.
 And the more facets a writer assigns to her characters, the more complicated the task.
 The reason this is important to emphasize is that a fictional character will only come across as an actual integrated and realistic human being when everything or at least the preponderance of things that the character does are consistent internally: consistent with how the writer has developed, explained, and presented the motives behind the character’s actions.

-But it’s also vital to note that characters can legitimately contain within them deep conflicts and contradictions — very often, in fact, these are the things that make literary characters more interesting and complex — yet, even then, these conflicts and contradictions must be internally consistent: specifically, with how the writer has developed and expressed the character, so that when it’s well-done, the reader thinks, in essence:
+But it’s also vital to note that fictional characters, like human-beings in real life, can legitimately contain within them deep conflicts and contradictions — very often, in fact, these are the things that make literary characters more interesting and complex — yet, even then, these conflicts and contradictions must be internally consistent: specifically, with how the writer has developed and expressed the character, so that when it’s well-done, the reader thinks, in essence: